 Michele Wyman, R.N., M.S.N.

 Ms. Wyman has over 30 years experience in the behavioral health field in both clinical and administrative settings.
 She received her B.S.N. from Georgetown University and her M.S.N. from Catholic University of America.
-Ms. Wyman first joined Good Shepherd Services staff in 2001 as the Director of Performance Improvement.
-As Executive Vice President and Chief Operating Officer, she directs, administers and coordinates the activities of Clinical Services, Educational Services, Residential Services, Professional Development and Training and Performance Improvement.
+Ms. Wyman first joined Good Shepherd Services in 2001 as the Director of Performance Improvement, and soon after became the Executive Vice President and Chief Operating Officer.
+As EVP & COO, she directed, administered and coordinateed the activities of Clinical Services, Educational Services, Residential Services, Professional Development and Training and Performance Improvement.
 Currently, Ms. Wyman serves as the Acting President & CEO for Good Shepherd Services.